jymcheong/SysmonResources/6. Sample Data/README.md

 So if you are into offensive, you want to see what data that are emitted that get you caught.
 And if you are into data-science, running a program like Winword isn't rocket science to get data for what is normal.

 I keep hearing that it is hard to get data from various groups of people, so I decided that once and for all, just put it here.
+I installed Nxlog-CE with the config (nxlog.conf.txt, need to rename) on various test Windows VMs to capture Sysmon events into individual Json lines.

 # Sample Data Sets